top1944/duckuments/docs/atoms_85_fall2017_projects/18_explicit-coord/20-intermediate-design-document-explicit-coord.md

 Nodes:

 1. LED-coordination
-    * Input:     From group ? ”Red line is intersection”
+    * Input: From Parking group “you are at an intersection” (additionally there is a parameter that indicates whether intersections are cleared with explicit or implicit coordination)
     * Output: Duckiebot move (“go”/ ”not go”)
-    * Subscribed topic: from group ?
+    * Subscribed topic: from Parking group
         *string message: inters_yes/ inters_no
     * Published topic:
         * string message: go/ no_go